Gravitational waves from inflation with antisymmetric tensor field: Evolution of the gravitational wave equation

 where as in super horizon limit we get an exponentially damped solution of the form

-The case of $F_1 = 0 $ is particularly interesting to get superhorizon behavior of the gravitational waves.
-Because when $F_1$ is zero $v_e$ evolves as $a^{-(1+\lambda - \epsilon)}$ or as $a^{\lambda}$ so that $h_e$ has two solutions $a^{-(1+2\lambda-\epsilon)}$ and a constant.
+From Eq. (\ref{ega9}) we get, $v_e \sim a^{-(1+\lambda - \epsilon)}$ or as $ v_e \sim a^{\lambda}$ so that $h_e$ has two solutions $a^{-(1+2\lambda-\epsilon)}$ and a constant.
 This is how we expect the gravitational wave to behave once it crosses the horizon; that means the amplitude of oscillation becomes negligible in comparison to the wavelength and the wavelength is said to be frozen.
-If we demand $12 \xi + 3\zeta $ to be approximately equal to $2\kappa$, then $F_1$ will be zero in exact de-Sitter space.
-But the existence of de-Sitter solution$(\phi_0, H_0)$ would require $12\xi + 3\zeta > 2\kappa $.
-So we can compromise it to be slightly greater then $2\kappa$ so that the gravitational wave amplitude will remain constant after horizon crossing.
-In quasi de-Sitter space, with this approximation $F_1$ can be written as